AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 2.md

 Metrics:
 - Soil column of depth $L$ (mm).
 Half filled is approximately saturation, because porosity usually about 50%
 - Absolute water content: S = porosity times soil depth $L$
 - Ratio of wetness: between zero and one.
-However, you lose info on how much water is available in absol
+However, you lose info on how much water is available in absolute sense
+- Volumetric water content: percentage of water in volume of soil.
+Cannot exceed porosity.
+Usually indicated by $\theta$.

+Observing storage
+- Gravimeter (small ring sample, weigh it, dry it in the oven, weigh again, that is how much water is in there).
+You can, however, never repeat the measurement again.
+Labour intensive, destructive.
+- TDR.
+Accurate, but very expensive, needs calibration.
+- Neutron probe.
+Used in the past.
+Accurate but radioactive
+- Cosmic ray.
+Suffers from interpretation issues.
+- Groundwater wells.
+Accurate, cheap, but required shallow groundwater and no info about unsaturated zone.
+- Gravity field anomalies (GRACE).
+Coarse spatial resolution.
+Low frequency.
+- Passive microwave.
+Accurate, but only shallow part of soil
+- Active microwave.
+More accurate, higher resolution, but even shallower.

+These also vary in measurement scales.

+Scaling models:
+- spacing between measurement
+- Extent (range of all measurements)
+- Support: (range of single measurement)

+Water in the soil can go down or up.
+- Up generally via uptake of plant roots.
+- Down: gravity pulls water down.
+Wants to flow through pores, but pores want to keep water in due to capillary for